 Rogers struck a healthy balance between post-Urban Cowboy Nashville and his pre-existing, pop-friendly course with this, one of his best co-writes.

 5. "You Decorated My Life"

-The 1979 album Kenny would be enough to make Rogers a country music legend, and it included one of his greatest crossover successes: a number one on the country charts and a top 10 pop hit.
+The 1979 album Kenny would be enough to make Rogers a country music legend, and it included one of his greatest crossover successes: a No. 1 on the country charts and a top 10 pop hit.

 Rogers was a great country song interpreter with good taste in songwriters.
 For instance, it's hard to imagine anyone else breathing life into this story co-written by Hal Bynum (Waylon Jennings and Johnny Cash's "There Ain't No Good Chain Gang" and Patty Loveless' "Chains").

 3. "Coward of the County"

 While many of Rogers' best songs prove that the narrow differences between pop and country shouldn't matter, this story-song co-written by Billy Ed Wheeler (co-writer of Johnny Cash and June Carter Cash's "Jackson") is undoubtedly country.

 2. "The Gambler"